kartikeyamandhar/Flade/README.md

 - OCR support for scanned docs
 - Multi-language support
 - Hugging Face implementation
+- In-memory storage for demo (to use database in production)

 ---

 ## Contact

 If you found this interesting or have questions about the architecture, feel free to reach out.

+---

+## AI Usage Disclosure

+I used AI tools while building this.
+Being transparent about where:

+**Where AI helped:**

+1. **Frontend** - Generated the React components structure.
+Having AI write the TypeScript saved hours.

+2. **FastAPI code assistance** - When I hit async/sync issues or couldn't remember Pydantic syntax, AI helped me write cleaner code faster.
+Especially the ThreadPoolExecutor setup - tried doing it myself first, got stuck, asked AI for the pattern.

+3. **Schema iteration** - This was collaborative.
+I'd describe what I wanted ("8 entity types for technical manuals"), AI would suggest options, I'd test them on real PDFs, find issues, then iterate.
+The final schema came from tons of back-and-forth attempts.

+4. **Code comments and documentation** - Wrote the logic myself, then had AI help make comments clearer.
+Especially the complex parts like the hybrid retrieval engine.
+My comments were too terse - AI made them actually helpful for someone reading the code.

+I try to start every project with production-level code standards - having worked in production systems, I know comments matter.
+But honestly during development, I comment the top of files and each function by habit.
+Line by line comments feel like extra work you do later.
+Which is exactly the problem they should happen during development, not as an afterthought.

+I aimed for production quality from day one with this project, but maintaining that discipline for inline comments is hard when you're iterating fast.
+AI helped bridge that gap.
+Write the code, immediately have AI suggest inline comments explaining the "why" not just the "what."
+Turns out it's faster than going back later and trying to remember why you made certain decisions.

+For a project you want others to understand (or yourself in 6 months), this matters.
+AI didn't write the code, but it made the documentation actually useful without slowing down development.

+5. ## DEBUGGING

+**Why disclose this?**

+The thought process behind using AI, is "could I have written the same code but with more time ?"
+If the answer to the above is No, I did not use the part till I fully understood it.

+I used it as a coding partner, not a replacement for thinking.